Organic Control of Plant Disease

 Third, try to give your plants all they need to ward off disease.
 This chart can help identify nutrient deficiencies in plants that you can correct by adding to your soil.
 Healthy plants start with healthy soil after all!
 (Click on the photo for a printable version courtesy of our friends over Atlantis Hydroponics.)

 Fourth, inspect your plants regularly for signs of disease.
 If you see them, ask yourself what you can do to help the plant become stronger and outlive the problem.
 Perhaps it’s removing diseased parts of the plant, or digging up an infested crop.
 Or perhaps it’s sacrificing a plant or two in hopes that the problem will correct itself.
-Many gardeners will grow plants that attract aphids like nasturtiums so the wasps, ladybugs, and hoverflies are attracted to the garden to eat the aphids, and will thank them by keeping the lettuce bed aphid-free.
+Many gardeners will grow plants that attract aphids like nasturtiums so the wasps, ladybugs, and hoverflies are attracted to the garden to eat the aphids, and will thank them for keeping the lettuce bed aphid-free.